W4118/W4118.github.io/homework/hw6.md

 [BFS]: https://elixir.bootlin.com/linux/v6.8/source/fs/bfs

-Note that you should also be able to seek to different positions of the file to write data and your filesystem should behave correctly.
+Once you can write multi-block files, you should also ensure you can seek to different positions of a file to write data.
 For example, you should be able to write to the first block of a file, seek 100 blocks ahead and then write to that block of the file.
 After writing such a file, what should you see when you read the file?
-Note that there is a `zero_blocks` bit vector in the EZFS superblock in `ezfs.h`; if helpful, you may use that for your implementation.
+Supporting seeking and writing may require additional implementation effort.
+Note that there is also a `zero_blocks` bit vector in the EZFS superblock in `ezfs.h`; if helpful, you may use that for your implementation.

 Part 9: Creating new files
 ------